 If your engine doesn’t start if you keep the radio on for ten minutes, the battery may be too weak and need to be replaced.
 Visit an auto parts store such as AutoZone or Advance Auto Parts and get your battery checked free of charge.

 How long does a car battery last without the engine on?

 With the engine off, lights off, and ignition on, a car battery can last anywhere from one to two hours before it needs a jump to start.
-Assuming you have not plugged anything extra in the cigarette outlet and the lights are off.
+Assuming you have not plugged anything extra in the cigarette outlet, the lights are off.